How to scan your old photographs

-Choose your photos
+1. Choose your photos

 You may have all sorts of old photos lying around, and you don’t need to scan them all.
 Pick your favorites - the ones that really stand out and mean something to you and your loved ones.
 Don’t forget to ask your family what they might have stored away, too.
 Once you’ve collected and selected your pictures, start to structure them - you could order them chronologically, by family member or by theme.

-Decide on your method of scanning
+2. Decide on your method of scanning

 Use a traditional scanner.
 Either use a scanner you have at home or one at a specialty printing and scanning service.
 If you’re doing it at home, get familiar with your scanner and your computer’s photo management system.
-Do a few trial runs and play with different colour and retouching settings until you have mastered the process of preserving your family’s beloved photographs.
+Do a few trial runs and play with different color and retouching settings until you have mastered the process of preserving your family’s beloved photographs.

 If you are not on iPhone or your phone isn't up-to-date, there's no need to worry as you can also use very straight-forward apps such as Photo Scanner: Scan old Albums, Photo Scanner App by Photomyne or Google PhotoScan.
 Using these apps, you can open your camera’s phone function and take a photograph of your original image.
 From there, the app will be able to help you crop, straighten and retouch the image, making it even easier to restore your old photographs to their former glory.

 Keep the following in mind:

-2. Place your pictures as straight and as flat as possible on the scanner.
+3. Place your pictures as straight and as flat as possible on the scanner.
 Ensure you are treating the image delicately, especially if it is coming out of a photo frame.

 4. Make sure you have the whole photograph scanned - you can always crop it later.